qgiaong/giaonq/_posts/2021-11-30-face-mask-detectors.md

 ![3](https://user-images.githubusercontent.com/43914109/144233896-11b1873b-17fa-43ed-a1f1-c15582865c34.PNG)

 ## Save and Load model
-Saving models for later uses and loading the saved models are as easy as follows:
+Saving models for later uses and loading the saved models are as simple as follows:

 ```
 # save model